bluetuith-org/haraltd/docs/daemon-rpc-spec.md

 | Network Tethering | 1 << 5 |
 | Media Control     | 1 << 6 |

-For example, if the server wants to advertise that it can pair and connect to devices, and send and receive files, it would combine each feature like so:
+For example, if the daemon wants to advertise that it can pair and connect to devices, and send and receive files, it would combine each feature like so:
 ```go
 const (
   Connection uint = 1 << 1